Nasdaq fails to win dismissal of Facebook IPO lawsuit

-NEW YORK (Reuters) - A federal judge has rejected Nasdaq OMX Group Inc’s bid to dismiss lawsuits by investors who accused the exchange operator of botching Facebook Inc’s $16 billion initial public offering, a decision released on Monday shows.
+NEW YORK, Dec 16 (Reuters) - A federal judge has rejected Nasdaq OMX Group Inc’s bid to dismiss lawsuits by investors who accused the exchange operator of botching Facebook Inc’s $16 billion initial public offering, a decision released on Monday shows.

 Nasdaq had argued that its status as a self-regulatory organization (SRO) gave it immunity from claims it broke securities laws and was negligent in how it executed orders to buy and sell shares of the social media company on May 18, 2012, the first day of trading.